mgrebenets/mgrebenets.github.io/_posts/2014-05-30-atlassian-cli-homebrew.md

 # SHA1(atlassian-cli-3.9.0-distribution.zip)= c18174f5dee921f69fedd663bd4a9e330565a7d3
 {% endhighlight %}

-- `install` method is where you do all the installation magic once the source is downloaded in unzipped.
+- `install` method is where you do all the installation magic once the source is downloaded and unzipped.
 - `test` is used to test formula after installation.
 Normally you just execute main program installed by the formula, in our case it can be `jira`.

 Now let's take advantage of the fact that Homebrew formula is just a Ruby class and add few more custom lines to use later.